LinkedEarth/Pyleoclim_util/doc_build/anaconda_install.rst

 .. code-block:: bash

-  source ~/.bashrc  # assume you are using Bash which python  # should return a path under <base-path>
+  source ~/.bashrc  # assume you are using Bash shell which python  # should return a path under <base-path>
   which conda  # should return a path under <base-path>